memsql/SingleStoreNETConnector/docs/content/connection-options.md

 Other Options
 -------------

-These are the other options that MySqlConnector supports.
+These are the other options that SingleStoreConnector supports.
 They are set to sensible defaults and typically do not need to be tweaked.

 <table class="table table-striped table-hover">
   <thead>